-Latvia, founded in 1918, the capital is Riga and the country’s population is about 2.013 million (2013).
+Latvia, founded in 1918, the capital is Riga and the country’s population is about 2.1 million.
 The official language is Latvian and the dominant religion is Lutheranism, followed by Catholicism and Russian Orthodox.
 The time zone is 6 hours ahead of EST.

 Latvia cannot be visited without exploring Riga, known for its art and culture.
 The city is filled with cafés, bars, and restaurants serving delicious food, as well as local market produce for travelers who want to see local food options.
 The architecture is stunning, with Gothic cathedrals and old historic buildings in vibrant colors.